 And then to throw processed foods into the mix..
 All the chemicals, preservatives, additives, artificial food dyes, synthetic vitamins and minerals, unhealthy fats, added sugars, and refined carbs… Do I need to say more?

 5) Drink Lots of Water

 Hydration is key in combating inflammation… it is pretty simple when it comes to what we should be drinking and why… water is life… our bodies are made up of over 60% water… that fact alone should be enough for us to understand why we need to consume plenty of water…

-A high quality water filtration system can do wonders for the taste of your water, as well as ensuring you are drinking clean toxin free water.
+A high-quality water filtration system can do wonders for the taste of your water, as well as ensure you are drinking clean toxin-free water.
 This is especially important when drinking city water that has been treated.

 Adding lemon to your water is probably the most common, simplest solution for those who struggle with the mundane flavor of water.
 Cucumber and mint are also two easy additions to spice up your glass of H2O!

 Drinking herbal tea is another great way to make it seem like you are drinking something more than just water.
 The great thing with herbal teas is that they flavor up your water, as well as add extra nutrients to it.
 Teas such as turmeric and green tea are both great for tackling inflammation as they are packed full of immune-supporting antioxidants known as warriors in fighting inflammation.

 Here at Sei Mee Tea we have a handful of different teas that fall into this category of inflammation warriors!

 Our Anti-Inflammatory adaptogen Blend is packed full of turmeric, ashwagandha, panax ginseng, black pepper, cinnamon, and cardamon.
 A product that can be sipped as tea, cooked into soups, and mixed into sauces and dressings, it is one of my personal favorites to have in my cupboard!